bytedeck/bytedeck/README.md

 Note: the [recommended way](https://django-tenant-schemas.readthedocs.io/en/latest/use.html#tenant-command) of installing fixtures (data) is [currently broken](https://github.com/bernardopires/django-tenant-schemas/issues/618#issuecomment-576455240), but we can use the shell instead:

-1. Open a shell in the web container (this assumes the container is running, or you can run the next commands locally if you are using a virtual environment)
-`docker-compose exec web sh`
-2. Open a Python shell specific to your tenant:
+1. Open a Python shell specific to your tenant (make sure you're virtual environment is activated):
 `./src/manage.py tenant_command shell`
 2. Type `?` to see a list of tenants you've made.
 You should have at least one that is not "public".
 Select it by entering it's name (without the "- localhost" part).
 3. Inside the shell, execute the following commands: